Gao Zhunyi: Kataller Toyama

+Shandong Luneng

 On 3 July 2015, Gao transferred to Chinese Super League side Shandong Luneng.

+Loan to Hebei China Fortune

 On 25 February 2016, Gao was loaned out to fellow top tier side Hebei China Fortune until 31 January 2017.
 He made his debut for the club on 4 March 2016 in a 2–1 win against Guangzhou R&F, coming on as a substitute for Dong Xuesheng.

+Hebei China Fortune

-In February 2017, Gao permanently transferred to the club after rejecting an offer from Liga I side CFR Cluj.
+In February 2017, Gao permanently transferred to the club after rejecting an offer from Romania Liga I side, CFR Cluj.

+Guangzhou Evergrande

 On 2 February 2019, Gao transferred to fellow top tier side Guangzhou Evergrande.
-He would make his debut for the club in a league game against Tianjin Tianhai on 1 March 2019 in a 3-0 victory.
+He would make his debut for the club in a league game against Tianjin Tianhai on 1 March 2019 in a 3–0 victory.
 Throughout the season he would go on to establish himself as a vital member within the team and go on to win the 2019 Chinese Super League title with the club.

+Wuhan Three Towns

-On 28 April 2022, he signed with newly promoted top tier side Wuhan Three Towns.
-He would go on to make his debut on 12 August 2022, in a league game against Beijing Guoan, which ended in a 5-1 victory.
+On 28 April 2022, Gao signed with newly promoted top tier side Wuhan Three Towns.
+He would go on to make his debut on 12 August 2022, in a league game against Beijing Guoan, which ended in a 5–1 victory.
 After the game he would go on to establish himself as a regular within the team that won the 2022 Chinese Super League title.

+Shandong Taishan

+On 25 January 2024, Gao returned to his former club Shandong Taishan (formerly named Shandong Luneng).
+On 20 February, he scored his first goal for Shandong in a 4-2 away win against Japanese club Kawasaki Frontale in the second leg of 2023–24 AFC Champions League Round of 16, which saw the team qualify for the quarter-finals for the first time in 8 years.